Blog

 Enter to Win a $25 Prize!

-We will be choosing one lucky winner to win a $25 store credit for Newton’s Nook Designs online shop!
-The winner will be chosen at random from the collective blog posts featuring our new products this week.
-For a chance to win, leave comments on the Design Team Member Blog Posts (see list below) from Tuesday March 19 through Thursday March 21.
+We will be choosing two lucky winners to win a $25 store credit for Newton’s Nook Designs online shop!
+The winners will be chosen at random from the collective blog posts featuring our new products this week.
+For a chance to win, leave comments on the Design Team Member Blog Posts (see list below) from Monday April 15 through Thursday April 18.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Thursday, March 21st at 9 pm ET to comment — winners will be announced on the NND blog on Friday, March 22nd.
+You have until Thursday, April 18th at 9 pm ET to comment — winners will be announced on the NND blog on Friday, April 19th.

 Check out all the awesome Design Team Blogs below to enter: